joch182/joch182.github.io/_posts/2024-08-19-set-cookies-lambda-subdomain-api-gateway.markdown

 }
 ```

-The function get_token() help us to recover the JWT token used to add it as Authroization header.
+The function get_token() help us to recover the JWT token used to add it as Authroization header (if you set httpOnly to true when creating the cookie, Javascript will not access the cookie for security reasons).
 This is required to pass the "Method Request" stage from the API gateway GET /logout route which uses a Cognito authorizer to verify the token and confirm the user is authorized to perform the action.

 ![Method request configuration](/assets/img/posts_imgs/apigw-lambda-set-cookies/method_request.png)